aflahzaman/aflahzaman/README.md

 ---

 Thank you for visiting my GitHub profile!
-Feel free to **[reach out](https://aflahzaman.com/)** if you'd like to collaborate or have business inquiries.
+Feel free to **[reach out](https://aflahzaman.com/)** if you'd like to collaborate, business inquiries or have interesting ideas.
 Let's create something amazing together!

 🚀 Start small..
 Dream BiG
 ➡️ Keep it simple!